-1. Align rewards with your interests.
-Reward credit cards come in many different shapes and sizes -- generally allowing you to accumulate points toward merchandise, gift cards, airline miles or cash back -- so it makes sense to align rewards with your interests and goals.
-If you’re hunkering down and trying to budget your income better, you might choose a card that offers points toward such basics as shopping at your favorite grocery store or points that will fill your gas tank.
-If traveling is your thing, an airline miles reward card for an airline that flies out of your local hub may do the trick.Just don’t pick a rewards program that you aren’t likely to use.
+Reward card programs come in many different forms — generally allowing you to accumulate points toward merchandise, gift cards, travel miles or points or cash back — so it makes sense to align rewards with your interests and goals.
+If you’re hunkering down and trying to budget your income better, you might choose a card that offers cash back toward such basics as shopping at your favorite grocery store or filling your gas tank.
+If traveling is your thing, the best airline miles reward card for an airline that flies out of your local hub may do the trick.Just don’t pick a rewards program that you aren’t likely to use.
 Also, be wary of rewards that end up enticing you to spend more money — such as those that you require you to meet a certain spending requirement within a specified time period — because you very well may end up spending more money than you otherwise would have.

 A major mistake many consumers make is to add a credit card to their wallet on impulse, says Crawford.
-“I used to work in credit card marketing and it’s amazing how little thought people put into getting a credit card offer.
+“I used to work in credit card marketing, and it’s amazing how little thought people put into getting a credit card offer.
 I would say that most credit card decisions tend to be made on impulse.”

-5. Run your spending through one card.
-After you’ve dumped your other, less-rewarding cards, if you still have more than one card, try to put the dollars that you typically spend through your credit card on that one card to maximize the value.
+Once you’ve narrowed down the number of cards you’re using,, try to put as much as your spending on that card as possible to maximize the rewards program value.
 It’s not going to do you much good to have a great rewards card if you don’t use it.
 Of course, you don’t want to spend money you don’t have just to get rewards, but if you typically do put certain expenses on your card, put those on the rewards card first.
 That way you’ll get the most bang for your spending buck as possible in the form of your preferred reward.
 To keep your card balance and budget under control, you may want to make weekly card payments online to avoid having to face a surprise at the end of each billing cycle.

-Be sure to check the fine print in your credit card agreement or on the reward affiliate's site to see when your particular rewards expire.
+Be sure to check the fine print in your credit card agreement or on the reward card’s website to see when your particular rewards expire.
 “Typical reward expiration is 12 to 18 months, with some going out as long as 24 months,” says Roger Brooks, senior vice president of business development at ZipLine Payments.
-“Sometimes you can buy your points back after they expire, but it’s best to use them before the expiration date.
-Typically, you'll get a notice, or two, before they expire."
+“Sometimes you can buy your points back after they expire, but it’s best to use them before the expiration date.”

 Credit card issuers are notorious for changing terms.
-When they do so, they have to notify you, but the problem is, you’re not likely to even read what they send, since it generally comes in the form of a dense snail mail notice in fine print.
+When they do so, they have to notify you, but the problem is, you’re not likely to even read what they send since it generally comes in the form of a dense snail mail notice in the fine print.
 However, a change in rewards terms, such as getting fewer points or a lower percentage of cash back, is something that will typically be disclosed in such a notice, so you need to take a minute to examine the notices your card company is sending you.